It refers to a flag being flown below the top of a flagpole as a sign of respect or mourning.

 Ways to tell them apart:

-Half-mast is typically used for nautical settings, such as ships.
+Half-mast is typically used in a nautical context, such as at sea or on naval ships.